julzaza/wildwitchherbs/_posts/2026-04-23-pregnancy-protection-old-world-magic.md

 Guard the threshold.
 Guard the child before the child arrives.

-This was not softness.

-It was survival.

-And survival has always been the oldest spell.
+It was survival magic and it has always been the oldest spell.

 ---